 Fluted Cape parking area on Adventure Bay Road

-Right next door to Penicotte’s office there is the starting point for Grass Point Walk.
-It’s a lovely 4km (return) coastal walk is full of history – Abel Tasman landed here in 1642 and then James Cook in 1777.
+Right next door to Penicotte’s office, there is the starting point for Grass Point Walk.
+It’s a lovely 4km (return) coastal walk full of history – Abel Tasman landed here in 1642 and then James Cook in 1777.
 The trail takes you to the ruins of a whaling station and to the ‘whaler’s lookout’.
 It takes about 40 minutes to reach Grass Point.